stefanprodan/gitops-app-distribution/README.md

 should be gated by conformance tests.

-In order to ensure that the service providers SLAs are not being broken by new releases, the release process will expose the micro-service new version to live traffic in a progressive manner, while measuring the service level objectives (SLOs) like availability, error rate percentage and average response time.
+In order to ensure that the service providers SLAs are not being broken by new releases, the release process will expose a micro-service new version to live traffic in a progressive manner, while measuring the service level objectives (SLOs) like availability, error rate percentage and average response time.
 If a drop in performance is noticed during the SLOs analysis, the release will be automatically rolled back with minimum impact to end-users.